Dhemaji Engineering College

-Dhemaji Engineering College (DEC) was established in 2020 by Assam Government at Tekjuri, Dhemaji district, Assam.
+Dhemaji Engineering College (DEC) was established in 2020 by the government of Assam at Tekjuri, Dhemaji district, Assam.
 The foundation stone of Dhemaji Engineering College was laid in 2011.
 On 22 February 2021 Prime Minister Narendra Modi formally inaugurated the college.
 The college starts to offer B.Tech degree from academic year 2020–21.
 The college is accredited by All India Council for Technical Education.
 The institution is affiliated to Assam Science and Technology University.

 It is the seventh state government engineering college of Assam.

+History

+The Government of Assam established Dhemaji Engineering College in 2020, and it's located in a beautiful, serene area away from the hustle and bustle of the Dhemaji town.
+To get in, you need to clear the Assam CEE exams held every year.
+The college offers B.Tech programs in Mechanical, Civil, and Computer Science & Engineering, and is affiliated with Assam Science and Technology University.
+Also, it's been approved by the All India Council for Technical Education.
+The college has been functioning since 2020, and it's the seventh state government engineering college in Assam.